Home Park, Atlanta: Parks and recreation

 The Home Park neighborhood has two public parks, the eponymous Home Park and Holly Street Park.
 Home Park was constructed in 1958 and originally had a community center.
 It is 1.8 acre and has a playground and basketball court.
 Holly Street Park was purchased in 2017 but has not been developed into an official park yet.

 Businesses

-The southeast corner of Fourteenth Street (Georgia 9 and U.S. 19) and Holly Street is the headquarters for Georgia Public Broadcasting.
-CBS-Atlanta TV station WGCL is located at 425 14th Street at Mecaslin.
+The southeast corner of Fourteenth Street (Georgia 9 and U.S. 19) and Holly Street is the headquarters for Georgia Public Broadcasting. independent TV station WANF is located at 425 14th Street at Mecaslin.
 Turner Broadcasting System's Entertainment Group is located at 1050 Techwood Drive on the east side of Home Park.

 Education

 There are no public schools in Home Park.
 However, it is served by Atlanta Public Schools, with students being zoned to Centennial Place Academy (grades K-8), and Midtown High School (grades 9-12).